cardgraph22/svk5TableStacked/README.md

-# Sveltekit 5 Stacked Table
+# Responsive Table

 A simple tailwind (daisy ui) table that stacks content on smaller screens.
 The idea is to stack related items in the same column.
+This was made using Sveltekit v5.

 ## Screenshots

-The full table (larger screen)
+The full width table (larger screen)
 ![large](static/large.png)

 The stacked table (smaller screen)